-- Ensure you order everything you need at once and set aside on allowance for breakages and cutting.
+- Ensure you order everything you need at once and set aside an allowance for breakages and cutting.

-- Use strakes to mark corners of the area to be paved and run a string line between them.
+- Use stakes to mark corners of the area to be paved and run a string line between them.
 The level of the string should be the level at which you want your paving to be.
-You can use spirit level to check the level.
+You can use the spirit level to check the level.

 - If you are paving right next to your house, use a plastic membrane against the concrete foundation that has been exposed.

-- Invest in a drain at the low point of the slope so that water does not accumulate between pavers, it can reduce stability and also bring efflorescence.
+- Invest in a drain at the low point of the slope so that water does not accumulate between pavers.
+If water is allowed to remain between pavers, it can reduce stability and also bring efflorescence.

-Delivery of your pavers, bricks or retaining wall system is the first exciting step in the construction of your project.
-We at APC take pride in efficient and effective delivery of our product your site.
+Delivery of your pavers, bricks, or retaining wall system is the first exciting step in the construction of your project.
+We at APC take pride in the efficient and effective delivery of our products to your site.
 A few simple guidelines will help us help you in placing your product where you want it when you want it.

-- Take as much product as you can on each delivery.
-Ordering a full load ensures priority delivery and allows tradesmen to blend from multiple pallets ensuring an even mix of colours in blended products.
+3. Take as many products as you can on each delivery.
+Ordering a full load ensures priority delivery and allows tradesmen to blend from multiple pallets, ensuring an even mix of colours in blended products.

-- Trucks are big!
-We need to know if there are any obstacles for the trucks such as clearways, main roads, one-way streets, schools, hospitals, weight restrictions, a land mark if on the main road etc.
+4. Trucks are big!
+We need to know if there are any obstacles for the trucks such as clearways, main roads, one-way streets, schools, hospitals, weight restrictions, a landmark if on the main road etc.

-- Is the site locked?
+6. Is the site locked?
 We need to know access times.
-If you require us to enter through a neighbour’s property, it is your responsibility to gain prior written permission
+If you require us to enter through a neighbour’s property, it is your responsibility to gain prior written permission.

-- Where do you want them?
+7. Where do you want them?
 Inform our sales staff where your delivery is to be placed.
-Place markers where possible, Our tractors need at least 2.5 meters clear width and 2.1 meters height clearance.
+Place markers where possible.
+Our tractors need at least 2.5 meters clear width and 2.1 meters in height clearance.

-- Safely first!
+9. Safety first!
 Ensure children and pets are well out of the way during delivery.
-Our delivery drivers will do their best to place pallets in the location requirement but they have the final say when it comes to safety and possible site damage and damage to their vehicles.
+Our delivery drivers will do their best to place pallets in the locations required, but they have the final say when it comes to safety and possible site damage and damage to their vehicles.

-- Delivery times.
-A minimum of 48 hours is usually required to organized your deliveries.
+10. Delivery times.
+A minimum of 48 hours is usually required to organize your deliveries.
 We cannot guarantee exact delivery times, as heavy vehicles can be affected by traffic and difficult sites.